iiasa/message_ix/CONTRIBUTING.rst

 - When relevant, provide links to publications or sources that provide greater detail for the methodology, data, or other packages used.
 - Providing the mathematical formulation in the tutorial itself is optional.
 - Framework specific variables and parameters or functions must be in italic.
+- Relevant figures, tables, or diagrams should be added to the tutorial if these can help users to understand concepts.

+  - Place rendered versions of graphics in a directory with the tutorial (see `Location`_ below).
+    Use SVG, PNG, JPG, or other web-ready formats.

 Structure
 ~~~~~~~~~